node-formidable/formidable/README.md

  * `name` - the field name for this part
  * `filename` - only if the part is an incoming file

- By default this is the only data event emitted.
-If you want multiparty to do more work for you, pass a callback to `form.parse()` or set `form.autoFields` and/or `form.autoFiles` to `true`.

 #### 'aborted'

 Emitted when the request is aborted.
 This event will be followed shortly